Leaving PIMCO.com

 Investors should consult their tax and/or legal counsel for specific tax or legal questions and concerns prior to engaging in tax loss harvesting.

-In our view, tax loss harvesting is most effective when there are bonds available in the marketplace that can be purchased at a premium.
+In our view, tax loss harvesting is most effective in highly liquid markets where there are bonds available that can be purchased at a premium.
 Fortunately, municipalities typically issue high-coupon bonds at significant premiums above par precisely because they are highly tax-efficient structures.

 In addition, the municipal marketplace has an abundance of issuers – and plenty of issuance.
 This allows for timely reinvestment while avoiding triggering wash sales that can offset the benefits of tax loss harvesting.

-Benefits of a technology-driven approach to tax loss harvesting
+What are the benefits of a technology-driven approach to tax loss harvesting?

-We believe tax loss harvesting is best handled by experienced investment professionals who know how to harness technology to deliver the best results.
+We believe tax loss harvesting is best handled by experienced investment professionals who know how to harness technology to deliver the best results for investors.

-Among the advantages of a technology-driven process for municipal tax loss harvesting:
+Below are some of the key advantages of a technology-driven process for municipal tax loss harvesting:

 • Efficiently identify securities across eligible municipal bond accounts that may be appropriate for tax loss harvesting.